Code of Conduct

 We expect our suppliers to adhere to the Code of Conduct of the international Business Social Compliance Initiative (BSCI)

-and to comply with the conventions of the International Labour Organization (ILO).
+and comply with the conventions of the International Labour Organization (ILO)

 2.1.1 Exclusion of forced labour

-No forced labour, slave labour or work comparable to forced labour shall be used.
-All work must be voluntary and the
+No forced labour, slave labour or comparable work may be used.
+All work must be voluntary and employees must

 employees must be able to terminate the work or employment relationship at any time.
-Furthermore, no unacceptable treatment of
+Furthermore, there must be no unacceptable treatment

-of workers, such as psychological hardship, sexual and personal harassment, shall take place.
+of workers, such as psychological hardship, sexual and personal harassment.

 2.1.2 Prohibition of child labour

-Child labour shall not be used at any stage of production.
-Suppliers are required to adhere to the recommendation from the ILO
+Child labour must not be used at any stage of production.
+Suppliers are requested to comply with the recommendation from the ILO

-Conventions on the minimum age for the employment of children.
-According to this, the age should not be lower than the age at which
+conventions on the minimum age for the employment of child labour.
+Accordingly, the age should not be lower than the age at which

-age at which compulsory schooling ends and in any case not below 15 years of age.
+age at which compulsory education ends and in any case not under 15 years of age.

 2.1.3 Fair remuneration

-The remuneration paid to workers shall comply with all applicable laws on remuneration, including, for example, laws on the minimum wage or overtime.
+The remuneration paid to workers must comply with all applicable laws on remuneration, including, for example, laws on minimum wage or overtime.

 business partner is obliged to pay a wage that covers basic needs.
-Wage deductions as a punitive measure are not permitted.
+Deductions from wages as a punitive measure are not permitted.
 The

-basis on which workers are paid shall be made known to the employees on an ongoing basis by means of a pay slip.
+basis on which workers are paid is made known to employees on an ongoing basis by means of a pay slip.

-Working hours shall be in accordance with applicable laws or industry standards.
-Overtime is only permissible if it is worked on a voluntary basis and
+Working hours must comply with applicable laws or industry standards.
+Overtime is only permitted if it is worked on a voluntary basis

-and does not exceed 12 hours per week, while employees must be given at least one day off after six consecutive working days.
+voluntary and do not exceed 12 hours per week, while employees must be granted at least one day off after six consecutive working days.

 at least one day off after six consecutive working days.
-The weekly working time shall not regularly exceed 48 hours.
+The weekly working time may not regularly exceed 48 hours.

 2.1.5 Freedom of association

-The supplier shall respect the right of workers to freedom of association, to join trade unions, to appeal to labour representation
+The supplier respects the right of workers to freedom of association, to join trade unions, to appeal to labour representatives or to be members of works councils in

 or to join works councils in accordance with local laws.
-Workers must be able to communicate openly with the
+Workers must be able to communicate with management openly and

-management openly and without fear of reprisal or harassment.
+management openly and without fear of reprisals or harassment.

 Discrimination against employees in any form is prohibited.
 This applies, for example, to discrimination based on gender,

 The supplier is responsible for a safe and healthy working environment.
-By setting up and applying appropriate occupational safety systems
+By establishing and applying appropriate occupational safety systems

-necessary precautionary measures are taken against accidents and damage to health that may arise in connection with the activity.
+necessary precautionary measures are taken against accidents and damage to health that may arise in connection with the work.

 In addition, employees are regularly informed and trained on applicable health and safety standards and measures.

-Employees are given access to drinking water in sufficient quantities and to clean sanitary facilities.
+Employees are given access to sufficient quantities of drinking water and access to clean sanitary facilities.

 facilities.